Cattedown: History

 Today, the caves – listed as a national monument by Historic England – remain fenced off and kept out of sight.
 Plans to turn the area into a tourist and visitor attraction have not yet progressed; more than a decade after they were first mooted.

+Notable buildings

+The church of St Mary the Virgin and St Mary Magdalene was built in 1911–12 to serve Cattedown.
+It closed in 1956 and was demolished in 2007–08.